-Connecting external hardware to the xG24 Dev Kit can be done using the 20 breakout pads which present peripherals from the EFR32MG24 Wireless Gecko such as I2C, SPI, UART, and GPIOs.
+To connect external hardware to the xG26 Dev Kit, use the 20 breakout pads, which present peripherals from the EFR32MG26 Wireless Gecko such as I^2C , SPI, UART, and GPIOs.
 The breakout pads follow the same pinout as the expansion headers (EXP) on other Silicon Labs Starter Kits.
-The board also features a Qwiic connector which can be used to connect hardware from the Qwiic Connect System through I2C.
+The board also features a Qwiic connector which can be used to connect hardware from the Qwiic Connect System through I^2C .